ubnetdef/website/content/lectures/spring2022/11_Risk_Management.md

 summary: |
   Risk.
 Not just a board game.

-slides: "/slides/spring2022/11 - Risk Analysis.pdf"
+slides: "/slides/spring2022/11 - Risk Analysis and Management.pdf"

 has_page: false
 ---